 Problem no.3: A rock and a hard place

 Have you ever done a thru-hike?
 What did you learn from your experience?
-Have you ever had to give up on a hike like i did on the south downs way?
+Have you ever had to give up (and then restart) a hike like I did on the South Downs Way?

-PIN or save this post for future reference – simply hover over the top left hand corner of the above image
+If you liked this post, PIN or save this post for future reference with the above image!